 - 1. If requests for a particular rotation outnumbers available space, campus rotations will be assigned by random lottery drawing. - 2.
 On the survey, students can identify a first and second rotation choice. - 3.
 Students should submit only one survey.
 If a student submits more than one survey, only the last time-stamped submission will be considered valid.
 Students who do not respond by the due date will be randomly assigned. - 4.
 Students may specify BOTH junior and senior years at Hershey, and assignments will be accommodated on a space-available basis. - 5.
 NCAA athletes, Schreyer Honor students and ROTC students must identify themselves on the survey as such, and in consultation with their unit leaders and/or advisers, may choose both years at UP.
 Additional information may be required and verified.
+Schreyer Honor students must be at UP for their junior year with an option to be at HY for their senior year.
+Air Force and Navy ROTC must be at UP during senior year with an option to be at HY for their junior year.
+Army ROTC must be at UP for both junior and senior years.
 Other students with truly extenuating circumstances may request both years at UP which may or may not be approved based on a case-by-case review. - 6.
 Students who wish to be assigned with a friend or group of friends are encouraged to request the same junior and senior year assignments, but lottery selection will be completed individually. - 7.
 Rotation assignments are final.
 Students with truly extenuating circumstances may request a case-by-case review, which may or may not be approved.